digitalronin/hof-guide/source/documentation/customising-behaviour.md

 ### Configurable behaviours

-In most cases, we will want custombehaviours to be configurable - for example, the [emailer behaviour](https://github.com/UKHomeOfficeForms/hof-behaviour-emailer) - so the same behaviour can be re-used with different options.
+In most cases, we will want custom behaviours to be configurable - for example, the [emailer behaviour](https://github.com/UKHomeOfficeForms/hof-behaviour-emailer) - so the same behaviour can be re-used with different options.

 In this case we can define our behaviour as a function which receives configuration options and returns a mixin function.